Ninja-Squad/data-discovery/frontend/README.md

 ## Development server

-Run `yarn start` or `yarn start:rare` for a dev server.
+Run `pnpm start` or `pnpm start:rare` for a dev server.
 Navigate to `http://localhost:4000/rare-dev`.
 The app will automatically reload if you change any of the source files.

 To start another app, you can:
-- for WheatIS, run : `yarn start:wheatis`, then go to `http://localhost:4100/wheatis-dev`.
+- for WheatIS, run : `pnpm start:wheatis`, then go to `http://localhost:4100/wheatis-dev`.
-- for DataDiscovery, run: `yarn start:data-discovery`, then go to `http://localhost:4200/data-discovery-dev`.
+- for DataDiscovery, run: `pnpm start:data-discovery`, then go to `http://localhost:4200/data-discovery-dev`.

 ## Build

-Run `yarn build` or `yarn build:rare` for a production build of the RARe project.
+Run `pnpm build` or `pnpm build:rare` for a production build of the RARe project.
 The build artifacts will be stored in the `dist/` directory.

-Use the `yarn build:wheatis` flag for a production build of WheatIS, and `yarn build:data-discovery` for DataDiscovery.
+Use the `pnpm build:wheatis` flag for a production build of WheatIS, and `pnpm build:data-discovery` for DataDiscovery.

 ## Running unit tests

-Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `pnpm test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Linting and formatting